mukeshsoni/xstate-viz-chrome-extension/README.md

 % $ -> final state
 % & -> parallel state
 % A condition for a transition can be specified by using the semicolon
+% actions to be run on a transition can be specified by using a >.
+E.g. EVENT -> state > action1 > action2
 % separator.
 Look at the `match` state for example.
 % state names and transition names cannot have spaces in them
 % Only accepted characters are a-z, A-Z, #, ., 0-9, _